How to add color to wood burning

 Using Colored Pencils

 Watercolor paints work just like water paint.
-They are bright and add color, and they are easy to control and easier to use on detailed work.
+They are bright and add color, easy to control, and easier to use on detailed work.
 The pencil produces color and makes use of a water brush for blending.

 Using Watercolor Paints

 Choose a watercolor paint with decent color.
 Watercolor brings variations in the wood surface, and the density affects the watercolor.
 It leaves fun patterns and hue differences in the project, which takes away the evenness of the wood surface.

 The paint comes in thick layers when using acrylic paints to fill in a wood-burned design.
 The application method depends on your wood design.
 Work on the skill of adding varying shades.
 That makes acrylic a good option.
 The slightly thick paint is easy to control and works on any wood surface.

 Markers also add color to your wood-burned design.
 The markers flow smoothly, like the watercolor pencils.
 Like watercolor, they bleed if the wood is soft.
 Make sure you test a small part of the wood piece before applying it to your final design.